TimStewartJ/gluchart/README.md

 ![image](https://github.com/TimStewartJ/gluchart/assets/24793742/418b4ac5-1e0d-4435-a6a0-53b608918f6d)

-After trying various intervals, we concluded that our model was most reliable when predicting up to 30 minutes ahead.
+After trying various intervals, we concluded that our model was best when predicting up to an hour, with it being most reliable around the 30-minute mark.

 # Conclusion & Going Forward
 Using an LSTM model trained on data obtained from continuous glucose monitors, we were able to accurately predict glucose levels up to 30 minutes in the future.